-- Running last year’s separated gas in your engine is the number-one reason snowblowers end up in the shop for repair.
-If you have old, untreated gas station gas in the tank, drain it from the fuel line or risk running separated gas straight into your engine!
-This will create hard starting, poor engine performance, and ruin your carburetor.
+- Running last year’s separated gas in your engine is the number one reason snow blowers end up in the shop for repair.
+If you have old, untreated gas station gasoline in the tank, drain it from the fuel line, or you’ll risk running separated gas straight into your engine.
+This will create hard-starting, poor engine performance and ruin your carburetor.

 - Grease the chute and other adjustable areas for easy operation.

-- If you didn’t replace the oil in the spring, now’s the time.
+- If you didn’t replace the oil in the spring, now is the time.

-Consider keeping TruFuel 4-Cycle on hand.
-If your driveway gets hit with major snowfall or snowdrifts, TruFuel 4-Cycle is engineered specifically for snowblowers’ 4-stroke engines.
+Consider keeping TruFuel 4-Cycle on-hand.
+If your driveway gets hit with major snowfall or snowdrifts, TruFuel 4-Cycle is engineered specifically for snow blowers’ 4-stroke engines.
 When the drifts are high and the going gets tough, TruFuel will give you improved performance and maximum reliability.
-Why use ethanol-free gas?
-Smaller, hotter-running engines were never intended to work with ethanol, which is found in station gasoline across 75% of the United States.

 Lawn Mower to Storage